 I find that homeowners often confuse natural melt/freeze ice build-up with a systemic ice dam problem in their home.
 I also often hear people say things like “ice dams cannot be stopped in Minnesota” or “nature causes ice dams, you cannot fix Mother Nature.”
 This also leads me to the conclusion people need to learn to differentiate between the two occurrences.

 You might wonder how this affects my home.
 With high humidity in the air, condensation can occur in areas and freeze.
-We often see this occur on plumbing stacks on a roof.
-There are two conclusions when we find this issue; either it’s a one-time occurrence (hoarfrost) or it’s a systemic problem caused by condensation coming from the plumbing stack.
+We often see this happen on plumbing stacks on a roof.
+There are two conclusions when we find this issue; either it’s a one-time occurrence (hoarfrost), or it’s a systemic problem caused by condensation coming from the plumbing stack.

-It is important to differentiate between the two.
+Differentiating between the two is essential.
 If the plumbing stacks were installed improperly, the issue should be corrected.
-We find that often they are cut too high off the roof elevation (more than 12”) and freezing will occur due to the install.
+We find that often they are cut too high off the roof elevation (more than 12”), and freezing will occur due to the install.
 This should be corrected immediately.
 However even when properly installed the plumbing vent may still freeze due to the moisture in the air (hoarfrost), this is a “one-time” occurrence or something that will happen infrequently and while clearing the ice is advised, there is not a problem that needs to be addressed.

 Natural Ice Build-up vs. Ice Dams

 Ice Dams form due to heat loss in the attic along with improper ventilation.
-Attic bypass often allows warm air from the home into the attic and in turn it warms the roof deck.
-This melts the snow on the roof, when the melt reaches the cold eave (overhang) it then freezes.
-When there is enough ice built up and it reaches the warm area on the roof, water builds up behind the ice, working its way uphill and will often cause leaks in the attic.
-This can lead to problems such as; leaks, mold, warped roof deck and deterioration of shingles.
+Attic bypass often allows warm air from the home into the attic and in turn, it warms the roof deck.
+This melts the snow on the roof when the melt reaches the cold eave (overhang) it then freezes.
+When there is enough ice built up, and it reaches the warm area on the roof, water builds up behind the ice, working its way uphill and will often cause leaks in the attic.
+This can lead to problems such as leaks, mold, warped roof deck and deterioration of shingles.
 Also, heat loss and bypass lead to other attic issues, most notably moisture issues.
-I’ll to a whole blog about this in the future, stay tuned!
+I’ll do a whole blog about this in the future, stay tuned!

-A saying that we repeat a lot around our office is that “gutters are a double edged sword.”
+A saying that we repeat a lot around our office is that “gutters are a double-edged sword.”
 While they do help move roof water away from the foundation of your home, they do enhance the natural ice build-up on a roof eave.
-Gutters along with the overhang are cold, so naturally when they will form ice in the winter.
-Gutters are often necessary to move roof water, this only reinforces the need to properly insulate and ventilate your attic space.
+Gutters along with the overhang are cold, so naturally, they form ice in the winter.
+Gutters are often necessary to move roof water; this only reinforces the need to insulate and ventilate your attic space properly.

-While in most cases we still advise you have a professional inspect any potential issue, it is important to understand the difference between natural ice and ice formed from unnatural occurrences in your home, namely heat loss.
-If your attic space is sealed and there is proper ventilation in your attic a little ice can be expected from time to time, but if you are seeing large amounts of ice or what you feel are ice dams, you should have a professional inspect your attic space and get a recommendation on how to remediate these issues.
+While in most cases we still advise you have a professional inspect any potential issue, it is necessary to understand the difference between natural ice and ice formed from strange occurrences in your home, namely heat loss.
+If your attic space is sealed and there is proper ventilation in your attic a little ice can be expected from time to time, but if you see large amounts of ice or what you feel are ice dams, you should have a professional inspect your attic space and get a recommendation on how to remediate these issues.